PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ### Options

-We suggest two methods for running TreeKnit, however it is possible to specify all parameter objects for each individual use-case.
+We present two methods for running TreeKnit, however it is possible to specify all parameters combinations for each individual use-case.
 - `--better-trees`: This method is recommended for most users using >2 trees.
 It will attempt to resolve all trees compatibly before inferring MCCs, it will then run 1 round of pair-wise treeknit inference on all tree pairs individually - not further resolving trees.
 This technique will produce the most accurate output trees and the most homogeneous MCCs - this means that if nodes are inferred to be in a shared MCC they are infact shared.
 This method is also the fastest.